 To further improve the snorkeling experience, the Seaview V2 provides a full 180° frontal view which takes advantage of humans’ peripheral vision to see as much as possible.
 Having an excellent field of view is important not just for enjoyment, but also for self-defense.
 Many snorkelers lose their life because of collisions with boats.
 By having such a wide view, there is a higher chance to see objects approaching from the sides and to avoid it.

 Keep in mind that there will be a slight distortion around parts of the lens where it is curved.
 Only the front section of the lens is completely flat and this provides the most accurate view of the ocean.
 The lens on the Seaview V2 is considered a flat lens, despite having rounded corners.
-Even if the view from the sides is distorted, it’s still advantageous to see a blurred image than not.
+Even if the view from the sides is distorted, it’s still advantageous to see a warped image than not.

 Another innovation of the Seaview V2 is the side camera mount.
 No, the camera mount itself is not the innovation, rather its positioning is.
 For some reason, nearly all full face masks have the camera mount on top of the mask, often integrated with the snorkel.
 Since the snorkel is sticking out of the water, that means the camera is as well, so what exactly is it recording?
 The surface of the water?